Li1s8Yu5/ultimodal-mol-fusion/README.md

 an interpretable multimodal molecular representation fusion framework that integrates pretrained semantic representations of two-dimensional substructure distributions with three-dimensional geometric conformational representations for anxiolytic drug discovery.

+### Data Preparation
+Data for model is available in data/, dataset.csv is training dataset, test_dataset.csv is independent test dataset.

 ### Requirements
 - torch == 2.4.1
 - numpy == 1.24.4